 The first user was Tony Rominger.
 The Swiss rider won the Vuelta three times, took the Giro once and challenged Miguel Indurain in the Tour de France, one of the best riders in the 1990s.
 He was client of Dr Ferrari and Ferrari’s idea was to simulate a 30 minute climb, a steady effort at threshold pace.
 Now a rider can try this on the flat but traffic, junctions and other things get in the way from a constant effort, if you coast for a moment you stop working.
 An uphill effort is better, especially as you can refine other aspects like pedalling efficiency along the way too.

 As a practical solution the Madone fitted, the right kind of ramp: a short ride from Rominger’s Monaco apartment, no junctions and hard uphill almost all the way.
-And it’s south-facing to the sea which makes it warmer in winter.
+And it’s south-facing by the sea which makes it warmer compared to other inland climbs that get snow in winter.
 30-35 minutes is a solid effort, the kind seen on many an Alpine climb.
 The Tour’s climbs can be longer and Ferrari was also advising Rominger to tackle the Col de Turini, a lengthy nearby climb that reaches over 1,600m.
 The Turini never became so famous although to this day you’ll find the likes of Chris Froome using it as an Alpine test.

 Italy is not far away but it’s not “Mad-doan-ay” but “Ma-donn”.
 But the actual name of the climb is the Col de la Madone de Gorbio.
 This is useful to know so you don’t confuse it with another Col de la Madone in the same area – about 60km to the west – nor the Col de la Madone d’Utelle, which is even closer.

-Madone means Madonna, not the singer but Mary, the mother of Jesus.
+Madone means Madonna, not the singer, but Mary the mother of Jesus.
 Many old road junctions and paths in France have crosses and small shrines, some even have chapels for travellers.
-Sometimes these are tributes from travellers at other times they were discreet burial spots for criminals or suicides.
+Sometimes these are tributes from travellers at other times they were discreet burial spots for criminals or suicides who a priest forbid from the village graveyard.
 At the top of the Col here there’s no shrine but there is a war memorial, a twisted artillery shell with an inscription.
+More recently there’s a wooden plaque to Manu Ayral, a local cyclist and Strava fan.

 The city of Nice is very close and its airport offers connections to Europe and beyond.
-If you want to stay in the area Menton is a good pick because it is a scenic town but there’s plenty of accommodation in the region.
+If you want to stay in the area Menton is a good pick because it is a scenic town but there’s plenty of choice in the region.
 Just do your homework, there’s a lot of crummy accommodation.
-If you want value, try heading across the border into Italy and as a bonus you can do the Poggio, Milan-Sanremo’s famous climb which is worth a ride.
+If you want value, try heading across the border into Italy and as a bonus you can do the Poggio, Milan-Sanremo’s famous climb.

 This is one of the warmest parts of France but winter can still be cold, especially once you leave the coast.
 Menton is half-famous for its lemons, proof of the mild winters but the cyclist cannot just ride up and down the coast, no matter how scenic the coastal roads.
 The corniche roads nearby are legendary, for example the Col d’Eze and the finish of Paris-Nice.
 There are many good roads within reach, head inland for example to tackle the Col de Turini and the hairpins above the Pas de l’Escous, better known to rally fans.